rung/go-safecast/README.md

 	s := "2147483647"
 	i, err := safecast.Atoi32(s) // convert string to int32 in a safe way
 	if err != nil {
-		return i
+		return err
 	}
 ```
-This library also have `safecast.Atoi16` and `safecast.Atoi8`.
+This library also has `safecast.Atoi16` and `safecast.Atoi8`.
 You can use the functions in the same way as `safecast.Atoi32`

 ## What happens when overflows